 Applicants will then have an opportunity to reply to any queries or comments from the reviewers before their applications are sent to the selection panel for their final decision.

-Applicants will have two weeks to provide their responses - 15-29 April (31 December deadline) or 15-29 October (30 June deadline).
-If a response is not received in this time, the application will be sent to the panel without further comment from the applicant.
+Applicants will have two weeks to provide their responses.
+If a response is not received within this time, the application will be sent to the panel without further comment from the applicant.

 Roger Counter Foundation